Prem-ium/ClassActionLawsuit-Automation/README.md

 ## 🔍 Overview

-The **Class Action AutoFill** tool is an **experimental automation script** designed to streamline the process of completing class action lawsuit claim forms.
-Currently, it supports one specific landing page, with future updates planned to expand functionality.
+The **Class Action AutoFill** tool is an **web automation script** designed to streamline the process of completing class action lawsuit claim forms.
+Currently, it supports some of the most commonly found landing pages, with future updates planned to expand functionality to less commonly found ones.

 ---

 ## 🛠 Features

 - **Automates Form Completion**: Quickly fill out personal details on class action forms.
-- **Supports Multiple Users**: Handles claims for multiple individuals from a single configuration file.
+- **Supports Multiple Users**: Handles claims for multiple individuals within a single run.
 - **Python-Powered**: Built with Python and Selenium WebDriver for robust automation.
 - **Environment Variable Configuration**: Uses a `.env` file to securely manage user data.